-If you travel to Japan in the spring, you might be able to observe some of the country's Golden Week celebrations.
-They take place from the end of April through roughly May 5th.
+If you travel to Japan in the spring, you might be able to observe some of the country's Golden Week celebrations, which commemorate four national holidays that fall between late April and early May each year.

-During Golden Week, the Japanese often take a vacation and travel around the country or abroad.
-This means that tourist attractions in Japan are crowded during this time.
-The same goes for airports and train stations.
-It is widely known that it's difficult to get reservations for accommodations and transportation during Golden Week.
+However, during Golden Week, Japanese locals often take vacations and travel around the country or abroad, which means that tourist attractions, train stations, airports, and restaurants in Japan are crowded during this time.
+It is also widely known that it's difficult to get reservations for accommodations and transportation during Golden Week.